The Shawnie Story

 Having a child with a severe learning disability is difficult for everyone involved.
 And when the School Department and public officials won’t listen, it makes the problem that much worse.
 In our case, it took thirteen years for our Autistic son Shawn to receive the proper placement he needed to live his best life and to live without fear of violence.
 Over that time, our family experienced much heartbreak, and endless sleepless nights fearing that we could not keep our son and the people around him safe.

 Please take a few minutes to read Shawnie’s story.
 This encapsulation of events is a proverbial tip of the iceberg, but it provides a peek into what so many families like ours have to endure for years and years.
 It does not need to be this way.
-Bill HD.358, which Representative Steven Howitt is supporting, will take years off this timeline.
-It is understood that having a child with autism is difficult and the road is often bumpy, but we need a true partnership with our state and local government to work through the process, and Bill HD.358 will help families do just that.
+The Shawnie Bill, which Representative Steven Howitt is supporting, will take years off this timeline.
+It is understood that having a child with autism is difficult and the road is often bumpy, but we need a true partnership with our state and local government to work through the process, and the Shawnie Bill will help families do just that.

 North School, 2004 to 2006 – 3/4 years old – Shawnie’s journey began in public pre-school at North School in Seekonk, MA in September 2004.
 At just four years old, he was exhibiting concerning behaviors but was small enough that we could control him.